graphcore-research/gwr/gwr-developer-guide/md_src/components/chapter.md

 The GWR `Engine` runs components that are connected together using `ports`.

 The `gwr_components` library provides a collection of connectable component primitives to be used when building models.
-These are not intended to include or model Graphcore IP.

 ## Creating new components